Warren Fox: 2016–

-When Bart, who is framed for Katy's death, is arrested for a different crime, Warren arranges for James to get him out of police custody to kill him.
-Sienna later helps him to get rid of the body.
-Warren begins an affair with Grace behind Sienna's back, though Sienna later reveals she has cancer and needs an operation, causing Warren to end his affair with Grace.
+When Bart, who is framed for Katy's death, is arrested for a different crime, Warren arranges for James to get him out of police custody to kill him, Warren does eventually does kill Bart with Sienna later helps him to get rid of the body but Warren later burries Bart's body in the grave dug for Amy Barnes (Ashley Slanina-Davies) during her funeral.
+Warren later begins an affair with Grace behind Sienna's back, though Sienna later reveals she has cancer and needs an operation, causing Warren to end his affair with Grace.
 Warren is blackmailed by a stalker (who is revealed to be Mandy) threatening him to pay them £3,000 or they will expose his affair with Grace.

 On his wedding day, Grace stabs him in the back after a confrontation at The Loftand he is hospitalized.
 Weeks later, Grace tries to get into Sienna's head about Warren's villainous ways, which eventually causes Sienna to try and flee Hollyoaks with the help of Grace and Glenn Donovan to get away from Warren, and he holds her hostage in his countryside house.
 As she goes into labour, Kim Butterfield (Daisy Wood-Davis) and Farrah Maalik (Krupa Pattani) locate Sienna and arrive to save her, but Warren catches them.
 They argue but soon come to an agreement to take Sienna to the hospital after Warren learns that she still has cancer where she gave birth to two healthy babies.

 After the babies are born, Sienna tells Warren to leave and never come back or she will tell the police everything he has done, including her kidnapping and Bart's murder.
 He packs his bags and says goodbye to his son Joel.
 Moments later Myra McQueen (Nicole Barber-Lane) walks into Esther's Magic Bean and shows Warren the video of Joel giving his sister the drugs that killed her.
 Warren knocks Joel out and ties him up in the garage.
 As he is about to kill him, Tony Hutchinson runs in and talks some sense into him.
 He relents and Joel is let go.
 Warren later secretly goes to the hospital to kidnap Sophie (renaming her Katy, after his deceased sister) packs her in the car and leaves the village for good.

 A year later, believing Sienna is dead following a faux police announcement to draw out Nico, Warren returns to the village to kidnap his son Sebastian.
 He locates Sienna and Nico on the roof of Hollyoaks Hospital and tricks Sienna by selling her a future in Spain, asking her to choose between a life with him and the twins, or Nico.
-Sienna chooses Warren and Nico attacks her in a jealous rage, Warren picks up Sebastian and leaves.
+Sienna chooses Warren and Nico attacks her in a jealous rage; Warren picks up Sebastian and leaves.